If you have prostate cancer, it is important that you receive the highest quality care.

-If your cancer is slow-growing and unlikely to spread, your cancer may be closely monitored but not treated.
+Prostate cancer is often slow-growing and unlikely to spread.
+In this case, your cancer may be closely monitored but not treated.
 Talk to your doctor about whether watchful waiting, also known as active surveillance, is a good option for you.

 Prostate Cancer Surgery

-Surgery to treat prostate cancer usually involves removal of the prostate gland, called a prostatectomy.
+Surgery to treat prostate cancer usually involves removal of the prostate gland and nearby lymph nodes.
+This is called a prostatectomy.
 UC San Diego Health surgeons pioneered robotically assisted minimally invasive techniques that can reduce blood loss, reduce pain and speed recovery.
-Patients often travel from other areas to UC San Diego Health for prostate surgery, because of our expertise in these surgeries.
+Patients often travel from other areas to UC San Diego Health for prostate surgery, because of our expertise in these highly effective surgeries.